-This is the ultimate guide to make Japanese friends and we are not kidding.
+This is the ultimate guide to make Japanese friends and friendship in Japan.
 This guide will be useful to people who are new to Japan and people who have lived in Japan for 20 years or more.
 99% of people will learn something new from this article and we have broken down how to make Japanese friends down to 6 sections.

 This guide has 5 main sections.

-Reading this guide will demystify the mystery of making Japanese friends that have eluded foreigners for so long.
+Reading this guide will demystify the mystery of friendship in Japan that have eluded foreigners for so long.

 You may find this surprising, but even foreigners who speak Japanese fluently and have lived here for many years can struggle to make Japanese friends because of the large amount of cultural differences and mysteriousness of Japan.

-On the other hand, making friends with Japanese has many common points and challenges with making friends in your home country and many foreigners have problems viewing it from that lens and over complicate things because this is Japan.
+On the other hand, friendship in Japan with a Japanese person has many common points and differences to making friends in your home country and many foreigners have problems viewing it from that lens and over complicate things because this is Japan.
 Foreigners also rush too fast to develop friendships and often make a Japanese person feel uncomfortable with their persistence and pressure to make a one-on-one relationship faster than they are comfortable.

 Challenges with making Japanese friends